Migration Health Evidence Portal for COVID-19

 - Profiling migration health and COVID-19 related analysis, research, and commentaries in partnership with the Migration Health and Development Research Initiative (MHADRI), a global network of migration health research experts/scholars.

-This section reflects the output of the publication mapping exercise involving the quantitative assessment of a set of published scientific articles (i.e., bibliometric analysis) on COVID-19 with reference to migrants, migration, and human mobility.
+This section reflects the output of the publication mapping exercise (i.e., bibliometric analysis) involving the quantitative assessment of a set of published scientific articles on COVID-19 with reference to migrants, migration, and human mobility.
+(NOTE: The next round of updates has been put on hold for the time being.)
 Bibliometric analysis provides an important snapshot of a specific field of interest/domain.
 The baseline information from bibliometric analysis helps identify research gaps that future studies can investigate.
+The analysis enables examining the relevant literature in terms of its scope and content, data use, representation of specific research areas, or its development over time.
 The bibliometric analysis conducted by IOM and MHADRI on international migration and health is one example.

 Network map of common keywords